Dheeraj3031A/password_manager/README.md

-# Very Simple Material You Android Password Manager
+# A Material You Android Password Manager

 ## Overview
 Very Simple Material You Android Password Manager is a lightweight application designed to help you securely manage your passwords on your Android device.
 With a user-friendly interface and minimalistic design, it aims to provide a hassle-free experience for storing and retrieving your sensitive information.